5 Common CPR Side Effects and Complications of CPR

 Aspiration & Vomiting

 Aspiration pneumonia is a potential outcome of this scenario.
 When foreign material, such as stomach contents, enters the lungs, it creates an environment ripe for infection.
-Bacteria present in the stomach can lead to a serious lung infection, exacerbating the already critical condition of the individual.
-Aspiration pneumonia can further complicate the recovery process, emphasizing the critical importance of rapid and effective airway management during CPR to prevent such complications.
+Bacteria present in the stomach leads to a serious lung infection, exacerbating the already critical condition of the individual.
+Aspiration pneumonia further complicate the recovery process, emphasizing the critical importance of rapid and effective airway management during CPR to prevent such complications.

 Broken Ribs and Skeletal Chest Injuries

 Rib fractures are common skeletal injuries during CPR due to the forceful chest compressions necessary to maintain circulation.
-While these fractures can be painful, they are generally considered acceptable to ensure vital circulation during cardiac arrest.
+While these fractures are painful, they are generally considered acceptable to ensure vital circulation during cardiac arrest.
 Sternal fractures, though less frequent, also occur and emphasize the importance of proper technique and training among responders.

-In rare cases, CPR may lead to internal organ or vascular damage, highlighting the need for precise execution.
+In rare cases, CPR leads to internal organ or vascular damage, highlighting the need for precise execution.
 Ultimately, the decision to perform CPR must balance potential risks with the urgency of the situation, with the paramount goal being to increase the victim's chances of survival by restoring circulation and oxygenation, outweighing potential complications.

 Internal Brain Injuries